The Respite for All Model

-The RFA model also incorporates the theory that we all still have something to contribute.
+The RFA model incorporates the theory that we all still have something to contribute.
 The volunteers find jobs throughout the day to give purpose to our friends.
-Whether it be greeting people as they come in the door, serving a meal, cleaning up activities, or simply being a friend to a new person in the group – the volunteers help find a purpose for everyone.
-Essentially, those with dementia are coming to help someone else as opposed to receiving a handout for themselves.
+Whether it is greeting people as they come in the door, serving a meal, cleaning up after activities, or simply being a friend to a new person in the group – the volunteers help find a purpose for everyone.
+Essentially, those with dementia are coming to help someone else as opposed to receiving care for themselves.

 Frequently Asked Questions